root670/dance-pad/README.md

 * `Frame`: Inventor project for the aluminum frame.
 It houses nine 276mm x 276mm x 12mm cast acrylic panels with 2mm clearance between each edge.
-The back of the frame has slots for fitting perpendicular
+The back of the frame has slots for securing a bar.

 * `Arrow PCB`: 2 layer 200mm x 200mm PCB used within each arrow containing 25
   WS2812B V5 LEDs arranged in an alternating 4,3 grid pattern and pins for 4